CEE Standard: Earning Income

 For more than 100 years, my great-grandfather, grandfather, and father have never missed an important deadline — no matter the excuse.
 My dad has had cancer twice, and still hasn’t missed a deadline.
 If you want to be like them, keep reading…

 You’re now probably wondering who their bosses have been.
-Or how on Earth they can be so self-disciplined.
+Or how on earth they could be so self-disciplined.
 See, the men in my family are farmers.
 They don’t have a boss, per se, and they probably aren’t much more self-disciplined than you or me.

 They are able to hit deadlines because of one woman.
 Or entity.
 Or spirit.
 Or being.
 Or… I don’t know.
 Her name is Mother Nature.
 I’m not sure if that’s politically correct.
 I should probably say “Parent Nature.”
 I’m not sure, but let’s stick with Mother Nature.

 Farmers must follow the plan outlined by Mother Nature, or else they won’t make any money that year.
 Seriously.
 If they miss a single window of opportunity, that’s it for the year.
 With a consequence like that, a money-minded individual will never fail.

 Mother Nature gives them a narrow window to plant their crops, a window to weed their crops, a window to water their crops, and a window to harvest their crops.
 It’s a chain that cannot be stopped.

 I’ll do my best to explain how we can replicate Mother Nature in our own lives.
 After all, Mother Nature is what keeps these farmers on task.
 If we can create a Mother Nature–style routine in our own jobs, we too shall never miss a deadline.
 So how to emulate Mother Nature?
 Quite a task.

 Systems.
 We need to put fail-safe systems in place in our own lives.
 The way to do this is by creating patterned deadlines with major consequences.